What is noninvasive prenatal testing (NIPT)

 When can NIPT be done during pregnancy?

-Answer: NIPT is available as early as around 9–10 weeks into pregnancy, once sufficient fetal DNA is detectable in the maternal blood .
+Answer: Noninvasive Prenatal Testing (NIPT) is available as early as around 9–10 weeks into pregnancy, once sufficient fetal DNA is detectable in the maternal blood .

 What conditions can NIPT screen for—and how accurate is it?